Rodgers throws three interceptions, Lions send Packers to 3-6 record

+When Rodgers was asked why he still believes this team can turn it around, he looked down at a lectern and had a long pause before answering.

+"I've been counted out many times in my life as have many of my teammates," He said.
+"I hope we just dig deep and find a way.
+We will truly be underdogs for many games moving forward.
+Hopefully we can embrace that."

-The Packers (3-6) have lost five straight for the first time since 2008 when Rodgers, their four-time NFL MVP, was a first-year starter.
+The Packers (3-6) have lost five straight for the first time since 2008, when Rodgers was a first-year starter.

+"I would be concerned if I saw guys not competing out there," coach Matt LaFleur said.

+Rodgers thought about retiring in the offseason after winning a second straight NFL MVP award, but he chose to keep playing and insisted he doesn't regret it.

+The Lions (2-6) ended a five-game losing streak, giving them a desperately needed win after defensive backs coach Aubrey Pleasant was fired and standout tight end T.J.
+Hockenson was traded.

+"I'm exhausted," said coach Dan Campbell, who won for the fifth time in 25 games in Detroit.
+"I want to go home, put my feet up and drink a beer."

-Detroit tried to seal the victory late in the fourth when coach Dan Campbell went for it on fourth-and-3 from the Green Bay 43.
+Detroit tried to seal the victory late in the fourth when Campbell went for it on fourth-and-3 from the Green Bay 43.
 Jared Goff's pass was incomplete.

 Rodgers failed to take advantage.
-He did convert a fourth-and-2 with an off-balance lob to Samori Toure, who fumbled out of bounds at the Detroit 17.
+He did convert a fourth-and-2 with a lob to Samori Toure, who fumbled out of bounds at the Detroit 17.

-Campbell desperately needed the win.
-The gambling coach made some calls that worked out and some that didn't.

-He went for it on fourth-and-1 from the Packers 7 on the opening possession and turned it over on downs after Goff was hit as he tried to complete a pass.
+Zylstra and his brother, Brandon, who plays wide receiver, were elevated from the practice squad to join the active roster Sunday.

 Rodgers threw interceptions in the end zone on his first two possessions.
-Kerby Joseph picked off the first one on a deflected pass and Aidan Hutchinson intercepted the next on a fourth-down pass toward left tackle David Bakhtiari.
+Kerby Joseph picked off the first one on a deflected pass and Hutchinson intercepted the next one.

 Campbell made a call on Green Bay's next possession that panned out, winning a challenge that overturned a Green Bay catch on fourth down.

-Detroit took advantage, breaking a scoreless tie with Goff's 1-yard touchown pass to an elevated Zylstra early in the second quarter.
+Detroit took advantage, breaking a scoreless tie with Goff's 1-yard touchown pass to Zylstra early in the second quarter.
 Jamaal Williams ran for a 2-point conversion after a running-into-the-kicker penalty.

 Goff threw an interception early in the third quarter and Rodgers gave it back two snaps later, getting picked off at the Lions 3 by Joseph again.